-For 31 years, PPC magazine has been on job sites throughout the U.S. and Canada asking residential and commercial paint pros to share their stories.
+For more than 30 years, PPC magazine has been on job sites throughout the U.S. and Canada asking residential and commercial paint pros to share their stories.
 In our Pro to Pro column, we recap some of the best advice contractors have received and passed on over the last three decades.

 THIS TIME: Paul Gallo, Magic Brush Painting, Rutland, Vermont: